-\Cross-listed in Science
+Cross-listed in Science

-WIntroduction to Computer Programming: Game Design
+STEM VA&D Introduction to Computer Programming: Game Design

-Grades 10, 11, 12 1⁄2 credit; semester course
+Grades 10, 11, 12

 This course allows students to create their own digital games without needing any previous programming experience.
 Students will learn about game design and development, reimagine well known games, and bring their own ideas to the digital screen.
 Alongside exploring gameplay, students will be engaged in interactive design, problem-solving, and learning the principles of computer science, while using a friendly, graphical-based language.
 This is a class for anyone who has ever been curious about digital games, computer science, or using design and creativity in new ways.
 This course can be taken first semester or second semester.